bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-24-newsletter.md

   may at least allow miners to detect if they aren't being paid correctly after a longer period (hours to days).

-  Discussion was ongoing at the time of writing.
+  Discussion was ongoing at the time of writing. {% assign timestamp="6:58" %}

 - **Discussion about PSBTs for silent payments:** Josie Baker [started][baker psbtsp] a discussion on Delving Bitcoin about [PSBT][topic psbt] extensions for [silent payments][topic silent payments] (SPs), citing a [draft specification][toth psbtsp] by Andrew Toth.
 PSBTs for SPs have two aspects:

+  {% assign timestamp="12:40" %}

   - **Spending to SP addresses:** the actual output script placed in a transaction depends on both the silent payment address and the